“It’ll be fine dear. They didn’t find anything last time and we’re already in the third trimester,” Masnik said.

 The alarm quit after two minutes.
 The guard kept his gun at the ready until the doctor came back and told him to holster the weapon.

 “It’s alright, everything is okay,” he said, “I apologize.
 Someone accidentally hit the building alarm instead of the room alarm down the hall.”
 He flipped through the papers on his clipboard.
 “I have good news.
 You’re going to have a healthy baby boy.”
-He smiled, but Lariel and Masnik were both still on edge.
+He smiled, but Lariel and Masnik were both still shaking.

 Masnik finally spoke up for both of them, “So what was it?
 The dark area?”